YuxuanZhang-96/YuxuanZhang-96.github.io/_pages/about.md

 Sensors and Actuators A: Physical, <br>
 Scientific Reports, <br>
 Memetic Computing, <br>
-Signal, Image and Video Processing
+Signal, Image and Video Processing.
-.

 Currently, I am also a member of the [IEEE Instrumentation and Measurement Society](https://ieee-ims.org/)，IEEE, IEEE Sensors Council and Chinese Mechanical Engineering Society.